RocketCommunicationsInc/astro-uxds/_content/components/toggle.md

 ## Appearance and Behavior

 A switch consists of a circular button that slides across a track to display the "Off" (left) or "On" (right) state.
 Clicking anywhere on the switch component will cause the switch to change states immediately.

+To learn more about adding Help Text to Switches, see the [Forms and Validation](/patterns/forms-and-validation) guidance.